paddyohanlon/remote-manifesto/_posts/2015-02-01-meditation-challenge-2015.md

 ## Benefits so Far

 I've noticed a few benefits from long stretches of consistent meditation.
-One, is being able to trace the root of a distraction.
+One is being able to trace the root of a distraction.

 For example, I caught myself thinking about Donald Trump while meditating the other day.
 I'm not a fan of that guy at all and nothing in my life is connected to him at the moment.
 So my initial thought was "Why the heck am I thinking about Donald Trump".